neocliff/my-make-things/build_system/build_library/README.md

-build_library - things like make files or configuration files that are shared by the entire project. if a component somewhere in the project requires a tailored version of one of these files and it can't be tailored using the standard mechanisms, it should then it
+build_library is for things like make files or configuration files that are shared by the entire project. if a component somewhere in the project requires a tailored version of one of these files and it can't be tailored using the standard mechanisms, it should then it